Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

   <img src="/steps/images/taipy-gui-core-illustration.svg" height=300>
 </p>

-The **Graphical User Interface** of Taipy allows anyone with basic knowledge in Python to create a beautiful and interactive interface.
+The **Graphical User Interface** of Taipy allows anyone with basic knowledge of Python to create a beautiful and interactive interface.
 It is a simple and intuitive way to create a GUI.
-No need to know how to design web pages with css or html, Taipy uses an augmented syntax of Markdown to create your desired web page.
+No need to know how to design web pages with CSS or HTML; Taipy uses an augmented syntax of Markdown to create your desired web page.

 The **Scenario Management** component of Taipy is a powerful tool to manage business problems and pipelines.
-The implementation of **Taipy Core** is intuitve and easy.
+The implementation of **Taipy Core** is straightforward and easy.
 It will allow you to:
 - Keep track of your KPI, data, scenarios, pipelines, etc.
 - Have smart scheduling
-- Simplify industrialisation for DataViz, Machine-Learning, Optimization, etc.
+- Simplify industrialization for DataViz, Machine-Learning, Optimization, etc.

 You can use the GUI component without the Scenario Management and vice-versa.
 However, as you will see, they are incredibly efficient when combined.

 This **'Get Started'** will go through all the basic concepts of *Taipy*.
 Each step is based on the code of the previous one.
-At the end of it, you will be able to create a full aplication using *Taipy*.
+At the end of it, you will be able to create a complete application using *Taipy*.
 So, without further delay, let's begin to code!

 ## First web page